farzin-rb70/farzin-rb70.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
+i was born in 1990 , I currently live in Tehran...
 I am a creative and enthusiastic embedded engineer with 5 years’ experience in the electronic and IoT industry.
 I have experience in designing and production, debuging, researching and development of electronic components.
 I am always looking for a challenging opportunity within the design and production sector.

 <div class="row">